erdDEVcode/elrondjs/docs/guide.md

 }
 ```

 To sign a transaction we need a `Signer` instance.
-The `BasicWallet` class implements the `Signer` interface and thus an instance of it can be used to sign a `Transaction`:
+The `BasicWallet` class implements the `Signer` interface and thus an instance of it can be used to sign a transaction:

 ```js
 const wallet = ... // create a wallet instance